tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 Concepts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the :ref:`SQL beginners' guide <sql_beginners_guide>` we discussed: |br|
+In the :ref:`SQL beginners' guide <sql_beginners_guide>` there was discussion of: |br|
 What are: relational databases, tables, views, rows, and columns? |br|
 What are: transactions, write-ahead logs, commits and rollbacks? |br|
 What are: security considerations? |br|
-How do we: add, delete, or update rows in tables? |br|
+How to: add, delete, or update rows in tables? |br|
-How do we: work inside transactions with commits and/or rollbacks? |br|
+How to: work inside transactions with commits and/or rollbacks? |br|
-How do we: select, join, filter, group, and sort rows?
+How to: select, join, filter, group, and sort rows?

 Tarantool has a "schema".
 A schema is a container for all database objects.
 A schema may be called a "database" in other DBMS implementations